arnsteio/OpenSCAD-workshop-2018-02/01-intro.md

 Parts can often be reused several times in different ways in the same or other designs, and the possibility for command-line swiches make automated builds possible.
 And for the die-hard programmer, OpenSCAD is easy to use with version control systems.

-OpenSCAD is unsuited for 3D objects that are ment to be seen rather than "made flesh" - like movies (see e.g. [http://www.youtube.com/watch?v=JE1zgCftocc]) or 3D scenes.
-This requires a whole different set of tools, tools that, on the other hand, often makes 3D shapes that cannot be printed because the geometry turns out to have holes or other problems.
+OpenSCAD is unsuited for 3D objects that are ment to be seen rather than printed - like movies (see e.g. [http://www.youtube.com/watch?v=JE1zgCftocc]) or 3D scenes.
+This requires a whole different set of tools, tools that, on the other hand, often makes 3D shapes that cannot be printed because of problems in the geometry.
+They will often turn out to have holes or other problems.

 ### Parametric design